-

 Training the next generation of scientists

-The Molecular Analysis of Human Diseases Laboratory is a student-centric environment that focuses on translating basic science findings into the clinic as well as training future leaders in the healthcare industry.
+The Molecular Analysis of Human Diseases Laboratory is a student-centric environment that focuses on translating basic science findings into the clinic and training future leaders in the healthcare industry.

 -